12 Ways to a Safer Christmas

 Avoid overloading outlets and only plug one high-wattage appliance into each outlet.
 It is important to match power needs (amperage) of electrical products with the amperage rating of extension cords.
 If the combined wattage of your lights is more than the wattage rating on the extension cord, it can overheat.

 #3: Never connect more than three strings of incandescent lights.

-More than three strands may not only trip a circuit breaker but also can cause a fire.
+Connecting more than three strands of incandescent lights may not only trip a circuit breaker but also can cause a fire.
+The U.S. Fire Administration recommends linking no more than three stands of lights together but if you decide to use LED lights, then you can link up to 25 strands.
 Investing in LED lights will allow you to connect more strings together because they are cooler.

 #4: Check decorations for certification label.

 Always purchase electrical decorations and lights from reputable retailers.
 This helps to ensure that the products have been tested and protects against electrical problems and fires.